 - Halong Bay is large and it might take a few days if you want to explore the area thoroughly.
 Very often, people take the 2-days-1-night junk boat tour which includes 1 night on the ship, full-course meals, as well as transportation from Hanoi.
 But even then, you can only see a part of the bay.

 - To admire the full scale of Halong Bay, it’s recommended to take a seaplane tour.
 So far, only Hai Au Aviation has offered this sightseeing tour.
 The tour costs 2,000,000 VND (approx. 85$) and takes about 25 minutes.
 The departing/landing point is just a short walking distance from the piers.

 - If you have no interest in spending the night on a boat, you can opt for a 4-hour or 6-hour day tour, which will bring you to several popular attractions of Halong Bay, including the Heavenly Palace Cave, the Awesome Cave, as well as some unique-looking islets.
 All boats depart from the Tuan Chau Harbour.

 - There is a wide range of tour operators in Halong Bay, from luxury ship tours that cost 500$ per room per night to day tours that cost merely 30$ per person.
 Though extreme does exist, all boats have to meet certain safety requirements.

 - All visitors must purchase entry tickets for Halong Bay (40,000 VND, about 2$).
 And there are also separate admission tickets for attractions in the bay, such as caves and fishing villages (from 30,000 to 50,000VND).

-- Another way to capture the panoramic view of Halong Bay is by hiking to the observation deck on Titov island.
-Please note that the hike is fairly steep, with about hundreds of uneven steps.
+- Another way to capture the panoramic view of Halong Bay is by hiking to the observation deck on Titov Island.
+Please note that the hike is fairly steep, with hundreds of uneven steps.